The Importance of Structured Literacy

 Twenty percent of school-aged children have dyslexia.
 Unfortunately, this disorder often goes unidentified, misdiagnosed, or even ignored by the public school system.
 As a result, too many children are not getting the education they need.
 In order for these children to reach their full potential, science has shown that early intervention is necessary.
 For the intervention to be effective, three elements are necessary.
 These three elements are shown in the analogy of the “three-legged stool”.
 If one of the legs is missing or short, the stool will fall over (i.e., the intervention won’t work effectively).

-the importance of the 3 'leg' approach of structured therapy
+a graphic of a stool showing the importance of the 3 'leg' approach of structured therapy

 The Three Elements Necessary for Structured Literacy to Succeed